mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 A task type can have either of the following task modes:

-- [Data Flux](15_data_flux_task.md), whereby users can backup versions of data and reload it to the testing environment.
+- [Data Flux](15_data_flux_task.md), whereby users can backup versions of data and reload them to the testing environment.
 To do so, check **Entity Versioning** to create a Data Flux task.
 - Regular, the default mode.